Important Terms & Conditions of Booking

-All holidays advertised by ILOVETOUR in our brochures and on our website are operated by Student City UK Ltd registered number 03662315 (hereinafter called 'the Company' or 'we'), a member of the TUI Travel PLC group of companies, of TUI Travel House, Crawley Business Quarter, Fleming Way, Crawley, West Sussex RH10 9QL, and are sold subject to the following conditions:
+All holidays advertised by ILOVETOUR in our brochures and on our website are operated by TTSS Ltd, registered number 06695822 (hereinafter called 'the Company' or 'we'), a member of the TUI AG group of companies, of TUI Travel House, Crawley Business Quarter, Fleming Way, Crawley, West Sussex RH10 9QL, and are sold subject to the following conditions:

 In these booking conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them as applicable.
 When you make your booking you must pay the deposit requested per person – our events, tours and products have varying deposit amounts and payment schedules.

 Please Note: Adequate and valid travel insurance is compulsory for all our travellers and it is a condition of accepting your booking that you agree you will have obtained adequate and valid travel insurance.
 We recommend you take out or add insurance as soon as your booking is confirmed.